University College

 Breadth Requirements: Society and its Institutions (3)

-HST450Y1 - Undergraduate Health Research Project
+HST450Y1 - Undergraduate Research Project in Public Health

-HST450Y1 - Undergraduate Health Research Project
+HST450Y1 - Undergraduate Research Project in Public Health

 Final culminating project for students in the Health Studies Specialist.
 Students will prepare an undergraduate thesis by the end of the course under the supervision of a University of Toronto faculty member.
 Students must submit an Independent Research Course Proposal form confirming a faculty supervisor has agreed to participate and describing the content of the project by the end of August.
 This form is available on the University College Health Studies Program website at https://www.uc.utoronto.ca/health-studies/courses.
 Not eligible for CR/NCR option.